-- To display or hide scanning events and progress details toggle More\Less Info button at any time. - To terminate the process, click Stop at any time.
-Results may be not accurate or complete.
+• To display or hide scanning events and progress details toggle More\Less Info button at any time.

-Important: The Destination Path for a Disk Image file must always be on another drive.
+- Important: The Destination Path for a Disk Image file must always be on another drive.
 File systems such as FAT16 and FAT32 do not support file sizes larger than 2GB and 4GB respectively.
 With these file systems it is not possible to create a Disk Image file for a drive as it is likely to grow larger than the size limit.
-The solution in this case is to do one of the following:

-- Use a Destination Path drive that is formatted using Windows NT, Windows 2000, Windows XP and using NTFS; - Create a Disk Image that is split into chunks of an appropriate size, keeping within the limits set by the file system;
+The solution in this case is to do one of the following: - Use a Destination Path drive that is formatted using Windows NT, Windows 2000, Windows XP and using NTFS; - Create a Disk Image that is split into chunks of an appropriate size, keeping within the limits set by the file system; - Tip: Use Create a Disk Image Wizard on page 107 for the same purpose.